-In this post, you’ll learn how to approach the “Orient” phase of OODA during your incident response process.
-This post continues the one from 2 weeks ago on the “Observe” phase.
+In this post, you’ll learn how to approach the “Orient” phase of OODA during your investigation.

-• The previous “Intro to IR” series focused on breaking up big digital investigation questions (IQs) into smaller investigative questions.
-It focused on topics like answering “Is there evidence malware persistence mechanisms?” or “Are there suspicious user accounts?
+Our previous series, “Intro to IR,” focused on breaking up larger digital investigation questions (IQs) into smaller investigative questions.
+It focused on questions such as “Is there evidence of malware persistence mechanisms?” and “Are there suspicious user accounts?”

 What’s OODA again?